Hot Take, But This Trendy Wellness Supplement Belongs in Your Skincare Routine—Here's Why

 How Does Magnesium Benefit the Skin?

 "Oral supplements are generally thought to be most effective if there is a known deficiency of a specific vitamin or mineral," Camp says.
-However, deficiencies aside, he says magnesium can offer real skin benefits when used topically.
+That said, deficiencies aside, he says magnesium can offer real skin benefits when used topically.

 First, it has anti-inflammatory effects and can help calm irritation (even irritation associated with skin conditions like acne or rosacea).
 Second, it can strengthen and support the natural skin barrier.
 Third, it can improve moisture retention in the skin.
 Together, these benefits can lead to smoother, calmer, and clearer skin.